 The longer the silence, the angrier both brothers got.
 They stopped helping each other.
 They stopped sharing tools.
 They didn’t go near the creek where they used to meet to talk and fish.

 Days went by.
 Then weeks.
-And it seemed like the two brothers who had always been best friends would never be friends again.
+And it seemed like the two brothers who had always been the best of friends would never be friends again.

 Then one morning, when the younger brother was finishing his breakfast and grumbling crossly to himself, there was a knock on his door.

 When he opened it he found a man carrying a toolbox.
 The man said, “I am a carpenter.
-I’m looking for a few days’ work while I am in the area.
-Do you have a few small jobs I can help you with?”
+I’m in the area for a few days, and I’m looking for work.
+Do you have any small jobs I can help you with?”

 The younger brother had a flash of inspiration.

-The carpenter thought for a moment, then he said, “I think I understand the situation.
+The carpenter thought for a moment.
+Then the carpenter said, “I think I understand the situation.
 I’ll be able to do a job that pleases you.”